SystrN7/Iot/p1/Readme.md

 # Terminate the SSH session with CTRL+D, or by logging out
-vagrant suspend # save state and stop the virtual machine vagrant halt # stop the virtual machine vagrant destroy # delete the virtual machine
+vagrant suspend # save state and stop the virtual machine vagrant halt # stop the virtual machine vagrant reload --provision # restart VM and run all provision script vagrant destroy # delete the virtual machine
 ```
 Manage Vagrant boxes with the following commands: